BEAST-Fitting/beast/docs/workflow.rst

 partially completed them, it will re-generate new scripts for the remaining trimming/fitting (and tell you which ones are new), and pause again.

-Note of warning: if you are using this wrapper for multiple fields, check that the proper version of datamodel.py is in place before running the batch trimming/fitting scripts.
-For instance, if you have recently used the wrapper to do part of the processing for field_A, and you want to start the batch fitting script for field_B, re-run the wrapper for field_B to make sure that datamodel.py refers to the information for field_B.

 *************
 Using `slurm`